 -

-If the issue is not resolved to the student’s satisfaction, the student can submit the grievance to the Department Chair.
-The grievance should be submit in writing, within 60 calendar days of the alleged unfair treatment.
+If the issue is not resolved to the student’s satisfaction, the student can submit the grievance to the Grievance Advisor, which may be either the Associate Chair for Graduate Affairs or the Department Chair, as chosen by the student.
+The grievance should be submitted in writing, within 60 calendar days of the alleged unfair treatment.

 -

-On receipt of a written complaint, the Department Chair will form a faculty committee that will review the complaint and gather further information as necessary from the filer of the complaint and other parties involved (including the party toward whom the complaint is directed).
+On receipt of a written complaint, the Grievance Advisor will form a faculty committee that will review the complaint and gather further information as necessary from the filer of the complaint and other parties involved (including the party toward whom the complaint is directed).

 -

 The faculty committee will determine a decision regarding the grievance.
-The Department Chair will report on the action taken by the committee in writing to both the student and the party toward whom the complaint was directed within 15 working days from the date the complaint was received.
+The Grievance Advisor will report on the action taken by the committee in writing to both the student and the party toward whom the complaint was directed within 15 working days from the date the complaint was received.

 -